- yr program

 - Application fee - $70 non-refundable payment by credit card

 STEP 2a: Submit Official Transcripts

-After completing your online application, please submit all official academic records/transcripts electronically or by mail to:
+After completing your online application, please submit official academic records/transcripts:

 If you attended a California community college, your institution might be able to send e-transcripts on your behalf, free of charge.
 Please visit the eTranscript California page to determine your eligibility.

 *electronic transcripts received directly from the student are considered unofficial